Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_publications/ICLR2022-2022-01-20-Random-Pruning.md

 ---
-title: "1.
-The Unreasonable Effectiveness of Random Pruning: Return of the Most Naive Baseline for Sparse Training"
+title: "The Unreasonable Effectiveness of Random Pruning: Return of the Most Naive Baseline for Sparse Training"
 collection: conference publications
 permalink: /publication/ICLR2022-2022-01-20-Random-Pruning
 excerpt: 'We revisit the most naive baseline, random pruning, in sparse training and highlight a perhaps counter-intuitive finding: random pruning can be quite powerful for the sparse training of modern neural networks.'